The finger: Classical era

 Roman stone busts from Bar Hill Fort, Scotland.
-Silenus and bearded man with middle finger extended in the "infamis digitus" to ward off the evil eye.
+Silenus and a bearded man with middle finger extended in the "infamis digitus" to ward off the evil eye.
 A video of the figure on the right has been made.

 In Latin, the middle finger was the digitus impudicus, meaning the "shameless, indecent or offensive finger".
 In the 1st century AD, Persius had superstitious female relatives concoct a charm with the "infamous finger" (digitus infamis) and "purifying spit" while in the Satyricon, an old woman uses dust, spit and her middle finger to mark the forehead before casting a spell.
 The poet Martial has a character in good health extend "the indecent one" toward three doctors.
 In another epigram, Martial wrote: "Laugh loud, Sextillus, at whoever calls you a cinaedus and extend your middle finger."
 Juvenal, through synecdoche, has the "middle nail" cocked at threatening Fortuna.
 The indecent finger features again in a mocking context in the Priapeia, a collection of poems relating to the phallic god Priapus.
 In Late Antiquity, the term "shameless finger" is explained in the Etymologiae of Isidore of Seville with reference to its frequent use when accusing someone of a "shameful action."

+Modern era

+United States

-Boston Braves baseball pitcher Charles "Old Hoss" Radbourn pictured giving the finger to cameraman, 1886.
+Boston Braves baseball pitcher Charles "Old Hoss" Radbourn pictured giving the finger to the cameraman, 1886.
 First known photograph of the gesture.

-United States

 Linguist Jesse Sheidlower traces the gesture's development in the United States to the 1890s.
 According to anthropologist Desmond Morris, the gesture probably came to the United States via Italian immigrants.
 The first documented appearance of the finger in the United States was in 1886, when Old Hoss Radbourn, a baseball pitcher for the Boston Beaneaters, was photographed giving it to a member of their rival the New York Giants.

 Use of this gesture in public, while vulgar, is legal, as it is considered expressive communication protected by the First Amendment.
 In some cases, offended police officers who have had the insulting gesture displayed to them have stopped, ticketed, or arrested people for doing so.
-However, it is neither a crime, nor even probable cause to stop a person, and a police officer who does so violates "a clearly established constitutional right", and does not have qualified immunity if they do so, which means they can be sued for monetary damages for the unlawful stop and/or arrest.
+However, it is neither a crime nor even probable cause to stop a person, and a police officer who does so violates "a clearly established constitutional right", and does not have qualified immunity if they do so, which means they can be sued for monetary damages for the unlawful stop and/or arrest.
 Cruise-Gulyas v.
 Minard 918 F.3d 494 (2019).